arielgee/Sage-Like/.misc/tasks.md

 	* Maybe need to use feed items Read/Unread state (alterative option?)
 	> (1) rssTreeView.js:863: "lastVisited: slUtil.getCurrentLocaleDate().getTime()"
 	> (2) syndication.js:422: "feedData.lastUpdated = getFeedLastUpdate(doc, "rss > channel", "item");"
 * tabs in preferences?
-It'll be a PAIN!
+It'll be a PAIN! better to use '"open_in_tab": true' in manifest.options_ui.
 * Firefox has no support for XML 1.1
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`